-The Office of the Dean for Graduate Education (ODGE) has compiled extensive information to help graduate students successfully manage their finances.
-The ODGE also manages several competitive fellowships and often solicits nominations from departments and students.
-For additional information please with the ODGE Student Finances website.
+The Office of Graduate Education (OGE) has compiled extensive information to help graduate students successfully manage their finances.
+The OGE also manages several competitive fellowships and often solicits nominations from departments and students.
+For additional information please with the OGE Student Finances website.

 Student Financial Services